 If you’re looking for the perfect celebratory spot or want to explore some new culinary dishes, then be sure to line up early for The Black Hoof.
-Their selection of plates such as horse tartare, pork tongue with blood terrine, and goat cavatelli are a carnivore’s dream.
+Their selection of plates such as horse tartare, bone marrow, and smoked tongue bao are a carnivore’s dream.
 For cocktails and Spanish style tapas, you can’t go wrong with Bar Isabel.
 Their selection of refreshing drinks and shareable dishes has made it one of Toronto’s go-to spots.

 WHERE TO SHOP

 The streets that border Little Italy–Bloor Street West, and College Street–are both brimming with shops, specialty grocers, and restaurants.
 Independent stores like Botany Floral Studio are aplenty, providing shoppers a beautiful space to browse at vintage glassware and an assortment of succulents and other plants to liven up a home.